theresemyl/placematch/README.md

 On the front-end, the project uses React and the Google Maps/Places API.

-On the back-end, the project uses Node, Express, MySQL, and Knex.
+On the back-end, the project uses NodeJS, Express, MySQL, and Knex.

-** App is currently temporarily suspended due to account expiration on the Google Cloud & Maps Platform.
-A solution is in progress! **

 ## 🛠️ Installation